 Building a Facebook Page for direct sales comes with a host of benefits that you can’t get on your personal timeline (not to mention the fact that using your personal timeline to post all your business promotions is against Facebook’s rules and can get your account shut down).

-Facebook Pages comes with a number of features not available on personal timelines that make marketing more efficient and easier to track.
+These added features make marketing more efficient and easier to track.
 For example, Facebook Pages offer Page Insights, a tool that allows you to track and measure the efficiency of your posts and the engagement of your followers.

 Additionally, as your business grows, you can assign team members to manage your page.